Everything you wanted to know about the Chemistry Department but were afraid to ask!

 You should consult the Registrar's Office (Ms. Rhonda Nash, Evaluations Officer,(firstname.lastname@example.org), Telephone: 709-864-4424, Room A2000) to ensure that proper credit for AP Chemistry has been awarded.
 Contact the Chemistry Department if you have these credits and wish to register for further chemistry courses.

 Having trouble with lecture material or labs?
 Don't wait until it's too late!

-The Chemistry Resource Room (C2010) and First-Year Help Center (C2022) are on the second level of the Chemistry/Physics Building.
+The Chemistry Help Center (C2010) is on the second level of the Chemistry/Physics Building.
 The staff provide one-on-one assistance with labs as well as theory and problems related to your chemistry course.
 Study desks are provided; however, due to space limitations, we must restrict their use to the study of Chemistry.
-DROP BY AND LOOK AROUND..
+DROP BY AND LOOK AROUND.

 Make an appointment with your professor or lab instructor to discuss your problem.

 Study and practice problems every day.

 ATTENDANCE: Policy on missed tests/assignments/quizzes/and other methods of evaluation.

 Students who miss a term test, a lab, a quiz or the deadline for an assignment must notify their course/lab/tutorial instructor via email (using the MUN email system (not Brightspace)) that they were ill or give another acceptable reason within one week of the original date of the term test, lab, quiz or assignment deadline date.